gzudgwang/STS-fault-diagnosis/README.md

 # STS-fault-diagnosis
-A detailed manuscript entitled by "Fault Diagnosis of HDES based on STS"
+A latest detailed draft entitled by "Fault Diagnosis of HDES based on STS"